what your cat's eyes can tell you about her health

 Cat eye colors

 Let’s start with color.
 Cat eyes vary in color from light to dark brown and several shades of blue and green.
-Some eye color is linked to breed—blues eyes, for example, are common in Siamese cats.
+Some eye color is linked to breed—blue eyes, for example, are common in Siamese cats.
 Some eye color is highly prized by breeders and those who participate in cat shows—copper color is one of those.

 But, copper colored eyes can also mean something more sinister—a portosystemic shunt.
 It’s important to note that not all cats with cooper colored eyes have a liver shunt (in fact, many breeds of cats have copper colored eyes as a normal trait), but many cats with shunts DO have copper colored eyes.